ghrcdaac/cumulus-dashboard/README.md

 Add a link reference for the GitHub "compare" view at the bottom of the CHANGELOG.md, following the existing pattern.
 This link reference should create a link in the CHANGELOG's release header to changes in the corresponding release.

+Check to make sure there are `Breaking Changes` and `All Changes` section for the release if there are breaking changes. e.g. a new version of Cumulus API is required.

 ### 6. Update the version of the Cumulus API

 If this release corresponds to a Cumulus Core package release, update the version of `@cumulus/api` to the latest package version so that the integration tests will run against that version.